Intlare/Dragonide/README.md

-# Dragonide
+# mars hub
 Hello!
-This is the official repository for Dragonide.
-Dragonide is a feature rich roblox script with sleek ui!
+This is the official repository for mars hub. mars hub is a feature rich roblox script with sleek ui!

 ## Script
 All scripts are located in this repository and on the discord [server](https://discord.gg/2FRscDDTj2)

 ## Compatability
-Dragonide is compatible with:
+mars hub  is compatible with:
 * Synapse X
 * Script-Ware
 * KRNL